 We traveled to Argentina back in 2014 and enjoyed our time there.
 We walked around the districts of Buenos Aires and watched salsa dancers perform.
 We took a wine tour and trekked in Patagonia, which we highly recommend!

-- Explore Buenos Aires: The city has fascinating cultural and historic sites, such as San Telmo, La Boca, Cementerio de la Recoleta, Casa Rosada, and Teatro Colón.
+- Explore Buenos Aires: The city boasts a fascinating array of cultural and historic sites, including San Telmo, La Boca, Cementerio de la Recoleta, Casa Rosada, and Teatro Colón.

-- Take a Winery Tour: Take a vineyard tour and enjoy the luscious yet inexpensive local wines.
+- Take a Winery Tour: Enjoy a vineyard tour and savor the luscious, yet affordable, local wines.

 - Salsa: You can watch a performance on the streets of San Telmo, go to a theater production, or take some classes yourself!

-- Iguazu Falls: The Iguana National Park is a UNESCO site comprised of over 250 waterfalls and diverse wildlife.
+- Iguazu Falls: The Iguazu National Park is a UNESCO World Heritage site, comprising over 250 waterfalls and a diverse array of wildlife.

-- Trek in the Andes: The Patagonia region offers spectacular scenery and countless trails from north to south.
+- Trek in the Andes: The Patagonia region offers spectacular scenery and numerous trails, ranging from north to south.

-- Tierra Del Fuego: Visit Ushuaia, the bottom of the Earth and the most southern point before Antarctica.
+- Tierra Del Fuego: Visit Ushuaia, the southernmost point on the continent before Antarctica.

 We curated a list of the best-quality Argentina excursions available through Viator.
 Book ahead with free cancellation!